How to Date As an Introvert: 6 Easy-to-Follow Tips

 Think about it: what’s the worst thing that can happen?

 Misunderstanding?
 Disagreement?
 Well, that’s quite a small price to pay for a chance to connect with someone who actually does share your opinions, values, and interests.
 Or at least, genuinely wants to hear your perspective on things.
+Everyone is meant to have a soulmate.
 All we’re saying is don’t knock it until you try.
 You might find people are way more interesting than you initially thought they were.
 What a pleasant surprise, isn’t it?

 Ⅳ. Establish good boundaries

-We know we mention this often - but honestly, you can’t go wrong with setting boundaries.
-If you happen to be going out with an extrovert, they might not understand your quiet and withdrawn nature - that’s where communication and honesty come into play.
+We know we mention this often — but honestly, you can’t go wrong with setting boundaries.
+Introvert-extravert relationships might be a bit challenging.
+If you happen to be going out with an extrovert, they might not understand your quiet and withdrawn nature — that’s where communication and honesty come into play.

 It would be a great idea to mention to your date that you value your alone time, don’t like to be pressured to socialize, and what people refer to as small talk sometimes takes monumental effort on your part.